-The Female Authors Who Influenced Dreamwielder
+The Women Authors Who Influenced Dreamwielder

 I was recently interviewed by my long-time friend and frequent collaborator Ahimsa Kerp over at Be Obscure Clearly, and one of the questions he asked me was who my favorite contemporary writers are.
-It didn’t occur to me at the time, but upon rereading the interview I realized there wasn’t a single female author on the list.
+It didn’t occur to me at the time, but upon rereading the interview I realized there wasn’t a single woman author on the list.
 If you look over my previous blog posts here you’ll find more of the same—lots of mentions of Tolkien, Asimov, Burroughs, Bradbury, Martin, Powers, Blaylock, Bacigalupi, but no ladies.
-Apart from my interview with Misty Massey, there’s nary a mention of female authors.
+Apart from my interview with Misty Massey, there’s nary a mention of women authors.

 Lois Lowry – I’m not necessarily a big fan of kids books, or even YA for that matter.
 The so called YA novels that work for me aren’t the ones written down to a younger audience, but rather the novels written for everyone, from pre-teens to adults, and that’s what Lois Lowry does.
 The Giver is one of my all time favorite books.
 I rank it higher than Brave New World, and along with 1984 and Fahrenheit 451, it’s played a huge role in influencing the types of themes I like to explore in my fiction.